 “Any Weltanschauung, though a thousandfold right and supremely beneficial to humanity, will be of no practical service for the maintenance of a people, as long as its principles have not yet become the rallying point of a militant movement.”
 Vol. II, Chap.
 1.

-Sing that, everyone!
+Sing hard, everyone!